 How do I start a home business in California?

-If you are planning to start a home business, use the steps above to help you get the ball rolling.
+If you are planning to start a home business, use the steps provided in our detailed guide to help you get the ball rolling.
 You can also check out IRS publication 587 to work out tax deductions for a home business.
 Bear in mind that certain businesses require specific licenses and permits, so be sure to refer to calgold.ca.gov to learn more.